apache/pekko-http/docs/src/main/paradox/routing-dsl/directives/file-upload-directives/fileUploadAll.md

 If there is no field with the given name the request will be rejected.

 @@@ note
-This directive buffers all files to temporary files on disk in files prefixed `akka-http-upload`.
+This directive buffers all files to temporary files on disk in files prefixed `pekko-http-upload`.
 This is to work around limitations of the HTTP multipart format.
 To upload only one file it may be preferred to use the @ref[fileUpload](fileUpload.md#fileupload) directive, as it streams the file directly without buffering.